taowen/tsdb-book/elasticsearch.md

 The biggest benefit Elasticsearch can give us is to index a lot of columns separately.
 When doing the query, filters on different columns can be evaluated to bitset and cached efficiently.
 Then the filter result is AND/OR/NOT of the those individual bitset.
 There is no composite index in Elasticsearch, unlike mysql.

+# DocValues

+In mysql, having a bunch of row ids filtered from the b-tree index, then load from the row store are very time consuming "random access" process.
+Similarly, having a bunch of document ids filtered from the inverted index, how to load other fields of those documents efficiently?

+There are 4 ways to load document values that in Elasticsearch, take field "user_age" as example:

+* Using _source "stored field", the document is stored as json, need to parse and get the field "user_age"
+* Using user_age "stored field" if it is stored
+* If user_age is indexed in inverted index, Elasticsearch will un-invert the index to form a document_id=>user_age mapping in memory (called "field cache"), then load from the "field cache"
+* If user_age is docvalues, then the field can be loaded from docvalues file